plumphq/gandi/README.md

 The sync process is even simpler and doesn't require any manual actions from the contributor side: there is a cron job that runs every day, verifies the given job listing checksum by url, and creates an automatic PR if anything changed.

-A practical example of the contribution can be found [right there](https://google.com).
+A practical example of the process sample can be found [right there](https://gandicore.com/playground).

 To deep dive into the process, please refer to the [contribution](CONTRIBUTING.md) and [company folder structure](/careers/README.md) documentations.